 - A case manager works with the patient, providers, and other staff to coordinate the patient's care services.

-- The patient can receive individual and family counseling from behavioral health practitioners and substance use disorder counselors to decrease symptoms related to depression and/or substance abuse symptoms
+- The patient can receive individual and family counseling from behavioral health practitioners and substance use disorder counselors to decrease symptoms related to depression and/or substance use disorders.

 - The patient can also receive dental care from dentists, hygienists, and dental assistants within their primary care setting.

-- By the end of 2016, Upper Great Lakes Family Health Center will add a psychiatrist to the healthcare team to provide additional support for their mental/behavioral healthcare team.
+- The Center has added and will continue to add psychiatric nurse practitioners to provide additional support for their mental/behavioral healthcare team.

 UGL Family Health Center keeps staff, patients, and community members up-to-date about the advantages of integrated primary and behavioral health services.

 The effectiveness of Cross-Walk was evaluated through audits, patient surveys, focus groups, and one-on-one feedback.
 While it was in effect, this model made collaboration and patient care smoother.
 Care management services from UPHP were strengthened and referrals increased.
 Below are some specific successes during the 3-year grant period:

 - 344 patients were referred to a case manager